What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 Or maybe you’ve been a nurse for 15 years but need a change of pace.
 You’ve considered many different nursing departments, but none feel exciting enough.

-Have you considered pursuing the field of emergency room nursing?
+Have you thought about trying emergency room nursing?

 Keep reading to find out: